 Behind the Scenes Insights

-- Michael J. Fox had to juggle multiple roles, playing various versions of Marty and his family members.
+- Michael J. Fox had to play multiple versions of himself in the same scene, requiring precise timing and body doubles.

 Inspirations and References